mitsuba-renderer/drjit/src/python/docstr.rst

     texture's internal state.

-    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.
-The Laplacian basis does not support migration and raises an exception in that case.
+    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is migrated to GPU texture memory to avoid redundant storage.

-    With ``drjit.MipBasis.Laplacian``, the per-level coefficient
+    With :py:attr:`drjit.MipBasis.Laplacian`, the per-level coefficient
     tensors (see :py:func:`tensor()`) are the authoritative state instead, and this method rebuilds the sampled pyramid from their current contents.
 An optimization loop should write the coefficient tensors in place and call this method once per step.
+Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_value